felix-leyva/gradingscale2/README.md

 - **Adaptive Components**: Automatically switches UI components based on screen size
 - **Centralized State**: `ScaffoldState` acts as a container for both `AnimatedVisibilityScope` and `SharedTransitionScope`

-#### 🔄 Immutability with PersistentList
+#### Immutability with PersistentList

-The project embraces functional programming principles by using immutable data structures throughout:
+The project embraces functional programming principles by using **immutable data structures** throughout:

 ```kotlin
 @Serializable